 The wide range of housing choices include colonials, ranches and split level homes, as well as condominiums and townhouses.
 Larger, newer homes are also available.

 - Springfield Public Schools Website

-Parking permits are issued by the Springfield Police Records Department on the 2nd floor of the municipal building.
+Parking permits are issued through the Springfield Police Records Department on the 2nd floor of the municipal building.
 For a township resident, the cost is $75 for three months beginning in February ($300/year).
 The jitney fee is $3/ride or $50/month ($600/year) which includes parking at the municipal pool.
 Cash or checks can be given directly to the jitney driver.
 Click here for more information on the Springfield jitney.

 The Public School System: The Springfield Township Public School System serves students in prekindergarten through 12th grade.
 The educational environment is student centered with the children actively involved in their learning.
 Students are expected to master basic skills and apply them to problem solving.
 They are expected to use and apply technology.
 And they are expected to become lifelong learners who appreciate the diversity that surrounds them.

 The school system is made up of 5 schools.
 One school, the Edward V. Walton Early Childhood Center, focuses on prekindergarten through 2nd grade.
 Here, hands-on learning and activities are emphasized in the classroom, and music, art, library and physical education enhance their development.